 Get Tax Relief and Resolve Your Tax Problem!

 The federal government claims that $80 billion in taxes go unpaid each year by American taxpayers.
 This is why the IRS is so aggressive in collecting what is owed.
 IRS tax liabilities is a very real issue for many Americans, and the repercussions for not paying your taxes are serious as well.

 IRS tax relief may be available for an individual or business with a tax liability based upon your current situation.
 If you owe individual back taxes, the IRS can coerce you into paying more than you may actually owe without providing you various options for tax relief.
 Relief is available even for advanced cases of IRS taxes.

 You may not realize that the IRS can collect taxes owed by your business from you personally, such as payroll taxes.
 Failure to pay or file this tax can result in aggressive collection efforts by the IRS.
 If the IRS cannot collect the taxes from the business, they can collect from the owner or others.
 When companies and partnerships have payroll tax dues, the IRS will look to the person responsible for the tax money.
 The legal definition of “responsible person” is complex, and refers to the person or people who should have collected the payroll taxes.
 The responsible person can include corporate officers, employees, and even shareholders.

 The earlier that you seek relief from individual or business payroll tax dues, the more likely it is that you can seek a beneficial resolution or avoid personal responsibility for the taxes owed of your business.
 Installment payments of your tax can be successfully established with the IRS, or if you qualify, an offer in compromise can be worked out.
-We have successfully established Installment Agreements and Offer in Compromise settlements providing tax relief for both individuals and companies.
+We have successfully established Installment Agreements and Offer in Compromise reductions providing tax relief for both individuals and companies.

 Tax Relief Options